15 Japandi Style Kitchens – Inspiration and Ideas

-This kitchen uses a small, boxed in space to great effect.
+This kitchen uses a small, boxed-in space to great effect.
 The playful inset and small open shelf add visual interest to an otherwise flat run of plain white cabinets.
-The addition of some small plants, dark wood fold-out shelf, and stunning dark wood panelling make the kitchen deliciously interesting to the eye.
+The addition of some small plants, dark wood fold-out shelves, and stunning dark wood panelling makes the kitchen deliciously interesting to the eye.

 9. Quartz Fantasy

 The real standout of this kitchen is the gorgeous marble worktop and splashback.
 Leaving this as the main feature of the kitchen, pairing it with white and neutral wood cabinets, ensures a minimalist style.
+Even the simple yet beautifully designed dark wood bar stools have that japandi aesthetic.
 And notice the handles on the full-length cabinet – it’s these tiny details that really set a kitchen apart.

 10. Texture, Texture Everywhere